ikim025/ucr-cs100/textbook/casestudies/ioccc-hamano/README.md

 ```
 ##4.
 Ending remarks

-Complete source of deobfuscated code can be found attached as myhamano.c.
+Complete source of deobfuscated code can be found attached as myhamano.c

-outputORIG.pdf is output from unchanged hamano using text `aabbccddxx`.
+outputORIG.pdf is output from unchanged hamano using text `aabbccddxx`

 output.pdf is output from myhamano.c using text `aabbccddxx`